Basics of Hair Loss and Restoration

 Healthy men and women produce androgenic hormones.
 These often are called “male” hormones.
 Such chemicals include testosterone, androstenedione, and DHT, also known as dihydrotestosterone.
 The products of both male and female reproductive organs, these hormones are integral to both sexes in variant amounts.
 Their levels within a someone are responsible for the classification of genders, with androgenic hormonal levels obviously much higher in males.

-Pattern baldness occurs through exposure of hair follicles to high concentrations of DHT.
-Such exposure takes place through high concentrations of 5-alpha-reductase enzyme in the hair follicles' sebaceous glands.
+Pattern baldness occurs through the exposure of hair follicles to high concentrations of DHT.
+Such exposure takes place through high concentrations of the 5-alpha-reductase enzyme in the hair follicles' sebaceous glands.
 The 5-alpha-reductase enzyme is responsible for the conversion of testosterone to DHT in these glands.
 This conversion to DHT causes hair loss.

 Propecia and Similar Treatments

 Curbing the effects of this enzyme is possible through Propecia (finasteride), one of many hair loss treatments available on the market.
 Propecia and similar products work to prohibit the activity of the 5-alpha-reductase enzyme, thus reducing the DHT concentration in hair follicles.

 As mentioned earlier, balding is a process that occurs at any age, and various speeds, depending on the genetics of an individual.
 Hair loss begins anywhere from one's early twenties onward.
 The rate of hair loss is also unpredictable.
 Some experience rapid hair loss within months while others experience it gradually.

 Forhair only creates hair loss treatment plans only after closely analyzing your rate and pattern.
 There also, however, is what specialists call the “permanent” zone.
 This is a u-shaped portion of the head along the back and sides of the scalp.
 Theoretically unaffected by the telogen phase, this area is often ideal for graft harvesting.